The Secret of NIMH: Plot

-As a rainstorm approaches, the rats begin moving the Brisby home, with the children and Auntie Shrew inside, using a rope and pulley system.
-Jenner, who wishes for the rats to remain in the rose bush, sabotages the assembly with his reluctant accomplice Sullivan, causing it to fall apart and crush Nicodemus to death.
-Brisby soon arrives to warn the rats about NIMH's arrival, but Jenner attacks her and attempts to steal the amulet.
-Sullivan alerts Justin, who comes to Brisby's aid.
-Jenner mortally wounds Sullivan but is injured by Justin in a sword fight.
-As Jenner attempts to attack Justin from behind, the dying Sullivan throws a dagger into his back, killing him.
-The Brisby home begins to sink into a mud puddle and Brisby and the rats are unable to raise it.
-Brisby's will to save her family gives power to the amulet, which she uses to lift the house and move it to safety.
-The next morning, the rats, with Justin as their new leader, have departed for Thorn Valley as Timothy begins to recover.
-Jeremy soon meets Miss Right, another crow who is just as clumsy as he is, and they fall in love.
+As a thunderstorm approaches, the rats begin moving the Brisby home, with the children and Auntie Shrew inside, using a rope and pulley system.
+Jenner sabotages the assembly, causing it to fall apart and crush Nicodemus to death.
+Brisby soon arrives to warn the rats about NIMH's arrival, but Jenner attacks her and attempts to steal the amulet as his reluctant accomplice, Sullivan, alerts Justin, who comes to Brisby's aid.
+Jenner fatally wounds Sullivan and engages Justin in a sword fight that ends with him being killed by the dying Sullivan.

+The Brisby home begins to sink into the muddy ground and Brisby and the rats are unable to raise it.
+All appears lost until Brisby's will to save her family suddenly gives power to the amulet, which she uses to lift the house and move it to safety.
+The next day, the rats, with Justin as their new leader, have departed for Thorn Valley as Timothy begins to recover, while Jeremy meets an equally clumsy female crow and falls in love with her.